KaiCrellin/Final-Webpage/README.md

 2 download the zip file and extract it to your desktop.

-3 open the extracted file from the github zip  and drag the whole file "acetraining" into the "E:\UniServerZ\www\ directory within UniServerZ
+3 open the extracted file from the github zip  and drag the whole file "acetraining" into the "E:\UniServerZ\www\ directory within UniServer. when located in the respective file directoy enter ace training and drag the .env file into the acetrining file directory.

 4 open UniZerverZ and start both my sql and apache and then click view www and phpmyadmin.